tianyao-aka/MuGSI/README.md

 # MuGSI: Distilling GNNs with Multi-Granularity Structural Information for Graph Classification

-This repository contains codes for our work: _MuGSI: Distilling GNNs with Multi-Granularity Structural Information for Graph Classification_ in WWW 2024.
+This repository contains codes for our work: _MuGSI: Distilling GNNs with Multi-Granularity Structural Information for Graph Classification_ accepted by TheWebConf 2024.

 ## Set up environment